kafka, infrastructure, devops, automation

 The Kafka Infrastructure Challenge

 Beyond the infrastructure layer, Kafka has its own configuration complexity.
-Until recently, clusters depended on ZooKeeper for coordination, adding another distributed system to manage.
-While KRaft mode eliminates this dependency, it introduces new considerations around controller quorum setup.
+Historically, clusters depended on ZooKeeper for coordination, adding another distributed system to manage.
+With Kafka 4.0+ (released in 2024), KRaft mode has become the default and recommended approach, eliminating ZooKeeper entirely.
+KRaft mode introduces new considerations around controller quorum setup, dedicated controller nodes that manage cluster metadata using Kafka's own Raft consensus protocol.
 Each broker requires specific configurations for log retention, replication factors, and inter-broker communication.
+For more details on KRaft architecture, see Understanding KRaft Mode in Kafka.

 On top of the cluster itself, operational resources multiply quickly.
-A production Kafka deployment typically includes dozens or hundreds of topics, each with specific partition counts, replication settings, and retention policies.
-Security configurations add access control lists, user credentials, and encryption settings.
-Kafka Connect deployments require connector configurations and associated infrastructure.
-Schema registries need their own setup and version management.
+A production Kafka deployment typically includes dozens or hundreds of topics, each with specific partition counts, replication settings, and retention policies (see Kafka Topic Design Guidelines for best practices).
+Security configurations add access control lists, user credentials, and encryption settings, covered in detail in Kafka ACLs and Authorization Patterns and Kafka Security Best Practices.
+Kafka Connect deployments require connector configurations and associated infrastructure (see Kafka Connect: Building Data Integration Pipelines).
+Schema registries need their own setup and version management (see Schema Registry and Schema Management).

 IaC Tools for Kafka Deployments